Full Scale Archaeological Replicas

 Imagine the rocky desert landscape of Bible times, complete with authentic sheepfolds and stone burial tombs, threshing floor and waterwheel, inviting you to walk through antiquity, enhancing your understanding of ancient history and the scriptures as you do.

-The Explorations in Antiquity Center—a unique Georgia attraction—beckons visitors to explore a place and time of long ago.
+Biblical History Center—a unique Georgia attraction—beckons visitors to explore a place and time of long ago.
 Phase One of the development opened June 1, 2006, with full-scale archaeological replicas taking modern-day time travelers back several thousand years to the Middle East, the birthplace of the world’s three largest monotheistic faith traditionsâ€”Judaism, Christianity, and Islam.

 Museum Brings Ancient History to Life

 “The Center’s main purpose is to bring ancient history to life, to help people go back in time and place,” says Dr. Jim Fleming, world-renowned biblical archaeologist, biblical scholar, and founder of Explorations in Antiquity.

 On the Advisory Board of Biblical Archaeology Review for more than 30 years, Fleming led the development of the Center, filling it with full-scale archaeological replicas of discoveries from throughout the ancient world.
 The outdoor exhibits focus on the life of the shepherd, the life of the farmer, and the life of the village with each exhibit painstakingly crafted to reflect life as it was in ancient times: enter the goat hair tent and you can almost sense the shepherds taking a break from the fields; linger at the well and imagine locals chatting while their camels drink; from the vineyard watchtower, view Old and New Testament tombs with bone boxes that will raise goose bumps on your arms, as will the crucifixion trees.